-The following places to visit near Bangkok are within about two to three hours from the city (one way) except for Koh Chang which is a little further.
+The following places to visit near Bangkok are within about three hours from the city (one way) except for Koh Chang which is a little further.

 You have to add a few of these destinations to your itinerary if you are traveling around Thailand.